deepakraika/reactplan/README.md

 # reactplan
-This is simple todo list react js  porject .
+This is simple todo list react js  project .
 Where i can use react components , Bootstrap .